Azdaroth/Azdaroth.github.io/source/_posts/2014-01-04-test-driven-rails-part-1.markdown

 <h3>Controllers</h3>

 <p>Basically everything beyond the CRUD requires testing, especially some authorization-related logic.
-Consider the ArticlesController and the feature, when we don’t want to render inactive article for non-admin user:</p>
+Consider the <code>ArticlesController</code> and the feature, when we don’t want to render inactive article for non-admin user:</p>

 ``` ruby